 Ostrander occupied the store for his television repair business, Ostrander Radio & TV, for several years, including 1973 when Princeton celebrated its 125th anniversary.

 That’s as far as my research can take us for now.
-I do not know when the building was torn down but will update the blog as my research progresses beyond the 1970s.
+I do not know when the building was torn down but will update the blog as my research progresses into the 1990s.

 If you can fill in any of the gaps, please let me know.